CiscoDevNet/cloud-cml/README.md

 >
 > **Version 2.7 vs 2.8**
 >
 > CML2 version 2.8 has been released in November 2024.
 As CML 2.8 uses Ubuntu 24.04 as the base operating system, cloud-cml needs to accommodate for that during image selection when bringing up the VM on the hosting service (AWS, Azure, ...).
-This means that going forward, cloud-cml will support 2.8 and not 2.7 anymore.
-This release will be the last that does support CML 2.7!
+This means that going forward, cloud-cml supports 2.8 and not 2.7 anymore.
+If CML versions earlier than CML 2.8 should be used then please select the release with the tag `v2.7.2` that still supports CML 2.7!
 >
 > **Support:**
 >